10 Best Dark Web Credential Monitoring Tools (2026)

 Not all credential sources are equal.
 Understanding where leaked passwords originate helps you evaluate which tools provide meaningful coverage.

 Infostealer malware is the fastest-growing credential source.
-When an employee’s device gets infected, the malware harvests every password saved in their browser and captures credentials as they type.
+When an employee’s device gets infected, the malware extracts every password saved in their browser’s credential database.
 Within hours, those credentials appear on criminal marketplaces.

 Major infostealers (LummaC2, RedLine, Vidar, Raccoon) all harvest browser passwords, cookies, credit card details, and cryptocurrency wallet addresses.
 They differ mainly in distribution methods and malware-as-a-service pricing, but the credential data they steal is similar.